r00t254/Quote-project/README.md

 User can click posted quotes to display the author name

 User can delete quotes
+The user can also upvote and downvote to see the values
 # Development
 You can run ng serve --o in the terminal